mortsnake/Kismet-Netxml-Filter/README.md

 #NETXML FILTER#

-Written to sort through Kismet NETXML data for YOLOcon 2018
+Written to sort through Kismet NETXML data for YOLOcon 2018, using perl becuase I'm a scrub.

 If you have NETXML data to sort through, you can use this to look for Beacons and Probe Responses and associated security features (Encryption Level,